presidenten/selenium-grid-starter/README.md

 # Selenium Grid Starter

+This is guide on how to setup a Selenium Grid with most common browsers to run your WebdriverIO tests.

 Check [./docs](https://github.com/presidenten/selenium-grid-starter/blob/master/docs/) on how to setup your own Selenium Grid.

 The files mentioned in the docs can be found in [./docker](https://github.com/presidenten/selenium-grid-starter/blob/master/grid-in-docker/), [./mac](https://github.com/presidenten/selenium-grid-starter/blob/master/mac/) and [./windows](https://github.com/presidenten/selenium-grid-starter/blob/master/windows/) for convenience.